Everyone is fine in Nepal.

 I reluctantly trotted off into the unknown.

-All I knew was that I had 170km to get Kalewa, and 2.5 days in which to do it.
+All I knew was that I had 170km to get Kalewa, and 2.5 days in which to do it or i would not be able to cross the only border into India.
 The distance was not the concern, the warnings of extremely poor roads and very little in way of civilisation, that was the concern.
-I was aware of a village on route and potential truck stops but no idea where or when.
+I was aware of a village on route and potential truck stops, but no idea where or when.

 So with trepidation I left Monywa and (remaining true to tradition) stupidly backed myself to find supplies a little further up the road so left with little food or water.

-The roads were bearable for the first 30 km but deteriorated heavily as I climbed over a few mountain passes, struggling up the steep ascents in the now midday heat.
+The roads were bearable for the first 30 km but deteriorated heavily as I climbed over the first mountain passes, struggling up the steep ascents in the now midday heat.
 It was dusty and sweaty work but for the mixture of beautiful views and being away from constant attention for once, it was well worth it.
+If i’d brought enough water it would of been perfect – but, it seems, that’s not how i roll.

 After lunch a moped passed me on a steep incline and the man hopped off and began talking fast in Burmese.
 I gestured that i didn’t understand, at which point he untied a wooden construction from the back seat and began tying my front wheel to it.
 His plan was to tow me up the hill on his moped.

 The gentleman clearly shared this opinion so had fetched his contraption and sped after me.
-When i declined he couldn’t understand it.
-It did not compute.
-I’m struggling up a hill on bad roads in the boiling sunshine and he had the solution.
+When i declined he simply couldn’t understand it.
+I’m a slight white man struggling up a hill on bad roads in the boiling sunshine and he had the solution.
+It did not compute, and why should it?

 With an astonished shrug he sped off.